-In Years 8 to 10, students are placed in a care group with mainstream students as this provides consistency and the opportunity to develop friendships outside special education.
-The needs of the students change in Year 11 and 12 therefore students are allocated a special education care teacher where post school options can be explored.
+In Years 8 to 10, students are placed in a care group with mainstream students as this provides consistency and the opportunity to develop positive relationships outside of special education.
+The needs of the students change in Year 11 and 12 therefore students are allocated a Special Education Care Teacher where post school options can be explored.